MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-OCA03-EDA-two-quantitative-corr.md

 \caption{Plot of the data with no slope.}(\#fig:horizontal-line)
 \end{figure}

-8. Write down the value of SSE given in this image.
+7. Write down the value of SSE given in this image.
 Since this is the sum of squared errors (SSE) for the horizontal line we call this the total sum of squares (SST).

+* SST =

 \vspace{0.2in}